Office of Sustainability

 New resources for faculty

-We have also created a curated selection of teaching resources for faculty in any discipline to access, as well as held two faculty workshops that have hosted approximately 40 individual faculty members.
+We created a curated selection of teaching resources for faculty in any discipline to access, and we held two faculty workshops that hosted approximately 30 individual faculty members.
+These resources can be used at any time, during any academic year.

 Teaching resources